-The so-called “tense center” is really the starting pawn structure of the Ruy Lopez, from there the position can (and probably will !) evolve in other types of structure, such as the closed one or the mobile one that we will tackle in separate articles.
+Choosing the right plan in the Ruy Lopez really starts with the so-called “tense center”.
+It is the basic pawn structure of the Ruy Lopez, from there the position can (and probably will !) evolve in other types of structure, such as the closed one or the mobile one that we will tackle in separate articles.
 The tense center, though, has a dynamic of its own and thus deserves to be studied carefully.

 Stjepan Tomić is a strong player and famous youtuber with his Hanging Pawns channel.
 His goal is to become a Grandmaster and to share his new Chess knowledge with the community.

 These first nine moves are automatic on the highest levels, and the nature of the position will be decided in the next couple of moves.
 Here black is the one that gets to choose the variation.

 These five variations are considered to be the main lines of the closed Spanish.
 All of them feature the central tension between the d4 and the e5 pawn.
 The basic strategic ideas are similar, even though every variation is, of course, unique and is based on a distinct idea by black.

 The main strategic basis of this tension is white’s and black’s reluctance to release it.

 It is generally considered that whoever gives in and releases the tension first has made a concession, albeit a small one.
 This doesn’t mean that neither side should exchange central pawns, but rather that they should do so in a favorable moment.

 Before you move on to looking at thematic patterns, have a look at this very tense central battle played between Areshchenko and Grandelius at the 2016 Porticcio Open.
 Focus on tension releasing moves.
 Did either side have a favorable moment to chance the central structure?
 If so, why do you think they missed it ?